 What about you?
 What’s your big idea?

-Piping allows you to take answers from previous questions and “pipe” them into future questions or statements.
+Recall information allows you to take answers from previous questions and use them in future questions or statements.
 This gives you the power to customize each experience for respondents.
 Learn more here.

 Logic Jump allows respondents to only answer questions that are relevant to them.
-Along with Answer Piping, this makes every typeform a truly unique experience.
+Along with Recall information, this makes every typeform a truly unique experience.
 See what else Logic Jump can do.

 Garrett spices up his typeforms with images, video, and animated gifs to make them even more engaging.
 Here’s how.

 Here’s what Garrett says: “Use Hidden Fields where you can.
 It will cut down on the questions you have to ask, which should increase your return on responses.”